MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/runapplication-macro-action.md

 </tbody>
 </table>

 Você pode usar a ação **ExecutarAplicativo** para executar, no Microsoft Access, um aplicativo baseado no Microsoft Windows ou no MS-DOS, como Microsoft Excel, Microsoft Word ou Microsoft PowerPoint.
 Por exemplo, é possível colar os dados de uma planilha do Excel no banco de dados do Access.

 > [!NOTE]
-> <P>[!OBSERVAçãO] This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.</P>
+> [!OBSERVAçãO] This action will not be allowed if the database is not trusted.

 ## <a name="setting"></a>Configuração